D-dev-2099/D-dev-2099/README.md

 ## 🚀 DevSecOps Engineer | DevOps Mentor | Friendly & Professional

 Welcome to my GitHub profile!
-With nearly 4 years of experience in DevSecOps and DevOps engineering, I am passionate about sharing knowledge, guiding aspiring engineers, and supporting professionals in their DevOps journey.
+With experience in DevSecOps and DevOps engineering, I am passionate about sharing knowledge, guiding aspiring engineers, and supporting professionals in their DevOps journey.

 ---